webfox/laravel-inertia-dataproviders/README.md

 ## Installation

-We assume you've already got Inertia installed, so you can just install this package via composer:
+Install this package via composer:

 ```bash
 composer require webfox/laravel-inertia-dataproviders
 ```
+We assume you've already for the Inertia adapter for Laravel installed.

 ## Usage

 ### Using a Data Provider
-Data providers take advantage of the fact that `Inertia::render` can accept `Arrayable`s as well as standard arrays and so are used
+Data providers take advantage of the fact that `Inertia::render` can accept an `Arrayable`.
-instead a standard array in the `Inertia::render` method.
 They can also be used as discrete attributes in the data array.

 ```php
 use App\Models\Demo;